Michael S. Shuster

-- European bank in litigation involving the largest-ever knockout currency options.
+- A European bank in litigation involving the largest-ever knockout currency options.

 - Banco Santander in an ICC arbitration arising out of a failed derivatives joint venture with an AIG spin-off entity.

-- Philippines-based construction conglomerate Landoil in political risk insurance litigation in the U.S., and in a related arbitration in the London Court of International Arbitration and in a U.S. alternative dispute resolution proceeding.
+- Philippines-based construction conglomerate Landoil in political risk insurance litigation in the U.S., in a related arbitration in the London Court of International Arbitration, and in a U.S. alternative dispute resolution proceeding.